A Healthy Gut and A Healthy Heart

 Polyphenols found in plant foods help fight inflammation directly and also promote the growth of good bacteria; in addition, there is evidence that gut bacteria are actually critical to the bioavailability of some of these compounds for human metabolism.

 To support your anti-inflammatory efforts, consider a clinically proven probiotic such as Bio-K+.
-The three unique and patented strains of Lactobacillus bacteria in Bio-K+ are stringently manufactured for optimal potency and have research-demonstrated efficacy to support a healthy gut flora.
+The three unique and patented strains of Lactobacillus and Lacticaseibacillus bacteria in Bio-K+ are stringently manufactured for optimal potency and have research-demonstrated efficacy to support the digestive and immune health.
 Bio-K+ is thought to support heart health by metabolizing bile salts, supporting lower cholesterol levels.

 Modern life can throw gut bacteria out of balance, leading to chronic levels of inflammation and metabolic dysfunction.
 In fact, intestinal dysbiosis is increasingly common, particularly for those with existing risk factors and condition such as diabetes and chronic inflammatory concerns like arthritis.
 Your heart is one of your best assets… show it a little love by eating a rainbow of colorful plant foods, giving it regular exercise and a daily dose of Bio-K+ probiotics.